TrungNguyen-ybidh/Quant-research-Bot/README.md

 # Quantitative Research Bot

-A production-grade quantitative research system for FX trading, featuring institutional-quality data collection, intrinsic-time transformation, and comprehensive feature engineering.
+A production-grade quantitative research system for FX market analysis, featuring institutional-quality data collection, intrinsic-time transformation, and comprehensive feature engineering.

+> **Note**: This is a research tool developed for CS 3200 at Northeastern University.
+It analyzes and describes market conditions but does **NOT** generate trading signals or recommendations.
+The goal is to understand market behavior, not to trade.

 ## 🎯 Overview